emaicus/Rangers-and-Ruffians/docs/Rulebook.md

 #### Perception
-__Perception__ determines how likely it is your character will notice things going on in the world around them.
+__Perception__ (PER) determines how likely it is your character will notice things going on in the world around them.
 It affects the way you play the game in two ways:
 1. __Perception is added to perception checks.__ You are riding through the forest at night.
 Little do you know, a trio of goblins lie in ambush.
 In this scenario, you would want high perception.